cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Network_Troubleshooting/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.md

 author: Unknown
 weight: 493
 pageID: 8362597
+aliases:
+ - /old/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.html
 ---
 # Monitoring System Statistics and Network Traffic with sFlow

-[sFlow](http://www.sflow.org/index.php)<span id="src-8362597_indexterm-C1025BA4289C275C1562CF737245F071">
-</span><span id="src-8362597_indexterm-7ADBF62EF98FFBE3E36F2D2A6923319B">is
-a
-</span><span id="src-8362597_indexterm-70201E914A1945AAC5DF4EA426613AE8">monitoring
-protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, enabling you to monitor your </span>network traffic as well as your switch state and performance metrics.
+[sFlow](http://www.sflow.org/index.php) is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, enabling you to monitor your network traffic as well as your switch state and performance metrics.
 An outside server, known as an *sFlow collector*, is required to collect and analyze this data.

 `hsflowd` is the daemon that samples and sends sFlow data to configured collectors. `hsflowd` is not included in the base Cumulus Linux